 - You may be given an antibiotic through your IV to help prevent a bacterial infection.
 You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given local anesthesia to numb the area.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.

 - Your healthcare provider will inject blue contrast liquid, radioactive liquid, or both near the tumor.
 The liquid will move to the SLN.
-Your healthcare provider may use an instrument to help find the SLN.
-He will do this by gently moving an instrument over your skin.
+Your provider may use an instrument to help find the SLN.
+Your provider will do this by gently moving an instrument over your skin.
 The instrument will show pictures of the SLN on a monitor.
-Your healthcare provider will make a small incision in the skin that covers the SLN.
+Your provider will make a small incision in the skin that covers the SLN.
 The SLN will be removed and checked for cancer cells.
-If cancer is found, your healthcare provider may remove several more lymph nodes for testing.
+If cancer is found, your provider may remove several more lymph nodes for testing.
 Your incision may be closed with stitches or strips of medical tape and covered with a bandage.

 What will happen after a sentinel lymph node biopsy?

 Healthcare providers will monitor you until you are awake.
 You may be able to go home after you are awake and your pain is controlled.
 Your urine or bowel movement may be blue for 24 to 48 hours after your procedure.
 This is caused by the blue contrast liquid given to you during the procedure.
 You may have bruising or swelling at the biopsy site.
 This is normal and expected.
 The arm or leg closest to the biopsy site may be sore.
 This should get better within 48 to 72 hours.

 What are the risks of a sentinel lymph node biopsy?